garrandall/popular-music-data/tracks/number-one-r--kelly-keri-hilson.md

 You are now rocking with the best
 I'll make you forget about your ex
-This one here's a race where you don't wanna come first I know what i'm doing ain't no need to rehearse yeah-ee-yeah A lot of dudes just be going nowhere fast
+This one here's a race where you don't wanna come first I know what I'm doing ain't no need to rehearse yeah-ee-yeah A lot of dudes just be going nowhere fast
 But you be steady cruising like you want it to last That's how you made me a chocoholic